 UPDATES TO THE PRIVACY POLICY

 We keep our Privacy Policy under regular review and may update this privacy policy to reflect changes to our information practices.
-If we make material changes to our Privacy Policy, we will notify you by email (sent to the e-mail address specified in your account) or post the changes on all the XXXX websites or through our software, so that you may be aware of the information we collect and how we use it.
+If we make material changes to our Privacy Policy, we will notify you by email (sent to the e-mail address specified in your account) or post the changes on all the FEIHUI websites or through our software, so that you may be aware of the information we collect and how we use it.
 Such changes to our Privacy Policy shall apply from the effective date as set out in the notice or on the website.
 We encourage you to periodically review this page for the latest information on our privacy practices.
 Your continued use of products and services on the websites, mobile phones and/or any other device will be taken as acceptance of the updated Privacy Policy.
 We will seek your fresh consent before we collect more personal information from you or when we wish to use or disclose your personal information for new purposes.

 DO I HAVE TO AGREE TO ANY THIRD PARTY TERMS AND CONDITIONS?

 Our Privacy Policy does not apply to products and services offered by a third party.
-XXXX products and services may include third parties’ products, services and links to third parties’ websites.
+FEIHUI products and services may include third parties’ products, services and links to third parties’ websites.
 When you use such products or services, they may collect your information too.
 For this reason, we strongly suggest that you read the third party’s privacy policy as you have taken time to read ours.
 We are not responsible for and cannot control how third parties use personal information which they collect from you.
 Our Privacy Policy does not apply to other sites linked from our services.

-Here are third party terms and privacy policies that apply when you use these specific products:

-By using PayPal or other third party check-out services to finalize and pay for your order, you are agreeing to the third party check-out service provider’s privacy policy will apply to the information you provide on their website.

-By using the Virus Scan feature in the MIUI Security Center, you are agreeing to Tencent’s Terms of Service: http://wesecure.qq.com/termsofservice.jsp

-By using the Cleaner feature in MIUI’s Security Center, you are agreeing to Cheetah Mobile’s Privacy Policy: http://www.cmcm.com/protocol/cleanmaster/privacy-for-sdk.html

-By using the Google Input Method, you are agreeing to Google’s terms: http://www.google.com/policies/privacy

-By using the SwiftKey Input Method, you are agreeing to SwiftKey’s terms: http://swiftkey.com/en/privacy

-By using the Fleksy Input Method, you are agreeing to Fleksy’s terms: http://feedback.fleksy.com/tos

 SOCIAL MEDIA (FEATURES) AND WIDGETS

 Our websites include social media features, such as the Facebook Like button and Widgets, such as the Share this button or interactive mini-programs that run on our site.
 These features may collect your IP address, which page you are visiting on our site, and may set a cookie to enable the Feature to function properly.
 Social media features and Widgets are either hosted by a third party or hosted directly on our websites.
 Your interactions with these Features are governed by the privacy policy of the company providing it.